top of page

 Using Glazing to Enhance Blends

-Glazing is the application of thin, transparent layers of paint over dry layers to adjust colour and tone subtly.
+Glazing is the application of thin, transparent layers of paint over dry layers.
+This subtly adjusts colour and tone.

 Glazing can unify blended areas, deepen shadows, or add warmth and luminosity without disturbing the underlying paint.